andrejbauer/clerical/README.md

 * [`doc/syntax.md`](doc/syntax.md) for a brief explanation of the syntax
 * [`examples`](./examples) for examples of Clerical programs
 * [`prelude.real`)(./prelude.real) for the built-in functions and operators

+## How the parallel features work

+We outline here how Clerical uses cooperative multi-threading, effects, and handlers.

+The evaluation of a Clerical expression is represented by a *thread*.
+When the thread is started, it receives two parameters: *working precision* `p` and *loop fuel* `f`.
+It performs MPFR operations at precision `p`, and it runs `while` loops for at most `f` iterations.
+A thread may peform the following actions:

+* It may perform the operation `Yield`, indicating that another thread can run.
+Every thread does this periodically.
+* If it terminates with value `v` it raises the exception `Result v`.
+* If it experiences loss of precision or it runs out of fuel, it performs the operation `Resign`.
+If the thread is resumed, it will restart computations with a higher working precision, and will give itself more fuel to complete any ongoing loops.

+A suspended thread may be discontinued by passing it the `Abort` exception.

+### Guarded case

+The guarded `case` runs all the cases as separate threads, using a simple round-robin scheduler.
+It keeps a queue of active threads, and a list of *resigned threads* that experienced precision loss or ran out of fuel.

+The active threads are executed using a simple round-robin schedule:

+* If a thread terminates with value `Some c`, in which case all the other threads are discarded and `c` is evaluated.
+* If a thread terminates with value `None`, it is discarded.
+* If a thread resings, it is placed onto the list of resigned threads.

+Once the queue of active threads becomes empty:

+* If there are any resigned threads, the operation `Resign` is performed.
+Upon resumption, all the resigned threads are resumed.
+* If there are no resigned threads, the exception `InvalidCase` is raised.